ncatlab/nlab-content/pages/10436.md

 ## Idea

-The _Blakers-Massey theorem_ in the [[homotopy theory]] of pointed spaces is concerned with describing algebraically the first obstruction to [[excision]] for relative [[homotopy groups]].
+The _Blakers-Massey theorem_ in the [[homotopy theory]] of [[pointed topological spaces]] is concerned with algebraically describing the first obstruction to [[excision]] for relative [[homotopy groups]].
 There is also a weaker version just describing vanishing conditions which should be called the _Blakers-Massey connectivity theorem_.

 ## Statement